bootcampyoussef/mle-batch-and-streaming-predictions/01-setup-mlflow-server.md

 5. Location: `europe-west3 (Frankfurt)`
 6. Click on Create

+Once the bucket is created you can create a folder inside the bucket to store the MLFlow artifacts.
+Now you can use the bucket name and the folder name in the `--default-artifact-root` parameter when starting the MLFlow server.

 ## Cloud Credentials

-In order to access the GCS bucket, you need to create a service account and download the credentials.
+In order to access the GCS bucket from your compiuter, you need to create a service account and download the credentials.
 You can follow the instructions [here](https://cloud.google.com/iam/docs/creating-managing-service-accounts) to create a service account and download the credentials.

 1. In GCP go to IAM & Admin (side panel on the left) then go to Service Accounts
 2. Click on Service accounts